- Services for Business

 ('SDLT') Is a land tax payable, by a buyer, on all land sales over £125k.
 You will pay this to your solicitor before completion & they will pay it to HMRC for you.

 The form that transfers the property from the seller to the buyer.
 This is registered at the Land Registry.

 This is the professional assessment of how much the property is worth.
-Mortgage lender's will carry out their own independent valuation whilst assessing whether or not to give you a mortgage.
+Mortgage lender's will carry out their own independent valuation whilst assessing whether to give you a mortgage.

-This is a search at the water authority to establish whether or not the property is connected to the mains, surface & foul water drainage and water systems.
+This is a search at the water authority to establish whether the property is connected to the mains, surface & foul water drainage and water systems.
 It will also determine whether there are any public sewers running under the property, that the water authority may need to access.
-If you have a mortgage this search is compulsory.
+If you have a mortgage, this search is compulsory.

 Buying or selling a property is a big deal and a big investment.
 You need to make sure you are comfortable with the process and are happy to proceed.
 At Ramdens we put you first!